subsquid/specs/smart-contracts/portal_registry.md

 - **Locked** — a withdrawal was requested and the token is not used for CU computation now
 - **Transferable** — the token is sitting in the contract and can be withdrawn at any moment

-When an operator wants to stop a portal and unlock tokens, only a limited amount is unlocked immediately; the remaining tokens are set to the _locked_ state.
+When an operator wants to unlock tokens, they are set to the _locked_ state.
 They are then converted from _locked_ to _transferable_ at the fixed rate per block.
 Transferable tokens can be claimed by calling `withdraw`.
 This is needed to prevent immediate massive withdrawals.